Sulfuric acid: Industrial production of chemicals

-The compounds of sulfur and iodine are recovered and reused, hence the consideration of the process as a cycle.
-This process is endothermic and must occur at high temperatures, so energy in the form of heat has to be supplied.

-The sulfur–iodine cycle has been proposed as a way to supply hydrogen for a hydrogen-based economy.
-It is an alternative to electrolysis, and does not require hydrocarbons like current methods of steam reforming.
-But note that all of the available energy in the hydrogen so produced is supplied by the heat used to make it.

-The sulfur–iodine cycle is currently being researched as a feasible method of obtaining hydrogen, but the concentrated, corrosive acid at high temperatures poses currently insurmountable safety hazards if the process were built on a large scale.

-Hybrid sulfur cycle

-The hybrid sulfur cycle (HyS) is a two-step water splitting process intended to be used for hydrogen production.
-Based on sulfur oxidation and reduction, it is classified as a hybrid thermochemical cycle because it uses an electrochemical (instead of a thermochemical) reaction for one of the two steps.
-The remaining thermochemical step is shared with the sulfur-iodine cycle.

 Industrial cleaning agent

-Sulfuric acid is used in large quantities by the iron and steelmaking industry to remove oxidation, rust, and scaling from rolled sheet and billets prior to sale to the automobile and major appliances industry.
+Sulfuric acid is used in steelmaking and other metallurgical industries as a pickling agent for removal of rust and fouling.
 Used acid is often recycled using a spent acid regeneration (SAR) plant.
 These plants combust spent acid with natural gas, refinery gas, fuel oil or other fuel sources.
 This combustion process produces gaseous sulfur dioxide (SO2) and sulfur trioxide (SO3) which are then used to manufacture "new" sulfuric acid.
-SAR plants are common additions to metal smelting plants, oil refineries, and other industries where sulfuric acid is consumed in bulk, as operating a SAR plant is much cheaper than the recurring costs of spent acid disposal and new acid purchases.

-Hydrogen peroxide (H2O2) can be added to sulfuric acid to produce piranha solution, a powerful but very toxic cleaning solution with which substrate surfaces can be cleaned.
+Hydrogen peroxide (H2O2) can be added to sulfuric acid to produce piranha solution, a powerful but potentially hazardous cleaning solution with which substrate surfaces can be cleaned.
 Piranha solution is typically used in the microelectronics industry, and also in laboratory settings to clean glassware.

 Catalyst

 Sulfuric acid is used for a variety of other purposes in the chemical industry.
 For example, it is the usual acid catalyst for the conversion of cyclohexanone oxime to caprolactam, used for making nylon.
 It is used for making hydrochloric acid from salt via the Mannheim process.
 Much H2SO4 is used in petroleum refining, for example as a catalyst for the reaction of isobutane with isobutylene to give isooctane, a compound that raises the octane rating of gasoline (petrol).
 Sulfuric acid is also often used as a dehydrating or oxidizing agent in industrial reactions, such as the dehydration of various sugars to form solid carbon.